In this guide, we will discuss the Tor browser, how it works, how to use it, and how to ensure your safety and security.

 Using Tor Browser is fairly straightforward.
-In fact, it’s much easier to just start using Tor Browser than to explain how to do so!
+It’s much easier to start using Tor Browser than to explain how to do so!

 But let’s give it a shot.
 First, launch Tor Browser by clicking on the “Start Tor Browser” shortcut on your desktop.

 Tor Browser’s configuration window will pop up.
 Click Connect.

 The Tor Browser homepage will open up in a new window.
 Now you can use Tor Browser.

 If you don’t know where to begin, that’s perfectly understandable.
 Since sites on the dark web aren’t meant to be indexed, and since they don’t have proper URLs, you’ll probably need to find initial Tor network ( sometimes called the “onionland”) links, to begin with.

 Here are several articles with links to legal dark websites that will get you started: